 My sessions with Deborah are tremendously relaxing, and healing on very subtle levels.
 I think about problems in new ways when I leave, and I have a terrific sense of well-being.
 The sessions build on each other, so I don’t have to start at zero with each session: the healing builds on itself."— Rosemarie A., UWS

 Deborah is a certified hypnotist through the National Guild of Hypnotists, a certified Tao Hands practitioner through the Tao Academy, and a certified reflexologist through the American Reflexology Certification Board.
-Deborah completed a 600-hour Reiki training through the New York Open Center, studied extensively with Frans Stiene at the International House of Reiki, and practices meditation and self-care daily.
+Deborah completed a 600-hour Reiki training through the New York Open Center, studied extensively with Frans Stiene at the International House of Reiki, continues to study with Dr. & Master Zhi Gang Sha, and practices meditation and self-care daily.

 A few additional things to know about Deborah: